vicebas/product-api/README.md

 - Logs for API Gateway and Lambda functions are available in **AWS CloudWatch**.
 - Modify `template.yaml` to add or update AWS resources.

----

-### Need Help?

-For issues or improvements, feel free to create an issue or submit a pull request! 🚀